Select Page

 .

 Day Qualification Logic: The QAE Engine recognizes three distinct day types.
 Active Days are daily observations where both metrics are present and are processed by the engine.
 Inactive Days (weekends or holidays) are skipped without breaking the mathematical sequence; the "Prior State" (t-1) is always the immediately preceding Active Day.
-Disqualified Days, where a single metric is present and another is missing, are rejected as invalid at the submission gate, and the MnM Package will be declined via an error report.
+Disqualified Days, where a single metric is present and another is missing, are rejected as invalid at the submission gate, and the dataset package submitted will be declined along with an error report.

 The M2 Metric Reshaper Pipeline: To measure the proportional violence of transitions, the M2 raw metrics are transformed using the formula: (Current State - Prior State) / Prior State.
 As shown in the Reaction Lens Classification map, this formula creates a bipolar value encoding both magnitude and direction.
 The engine then normalizes these values to all be positive values, ensuring the system ranks pure Proportional Violenceβ€”treating a massive crash and a massive spike as identical "force" for quantile placement.

-Directional Polarity Decoupling: Before ranking the intensity, the engine extracts the mathematical sign (+ or -) as an independent Directional Polarity Overlay (β–² Green for up, β–Ό Red for down), this facilitates Directional Polarity Counts for vaious timeframes.
+Directional Polarity Decoupling: Before ranking the intensity, the engine extracts the mathematical sign (+ or -) as an independent Directional Polarity Overlay.
+This facilitates Directional Polarity Counts for various timeframes.
 This separation ensures that directional bias never contaminates or masks the ranked intensity of the reaction.
+Directional bias is shown as β–²Β / β–Ό on Q-Bands and Green / Red on barcharts.

 Baseline Lens Map